White Cover Edition

 DLS Synopsis:

-Colonel Sika learns of Colonel Carter’s proposed scheme to rescue the nurses, when one of the Chinese scouts sent by Carter is captured by the Japanese and forced to divulge the British guerrilla’s plans.
-The scout, Li Wong, is sent back to Li Chu’s base camp to inform the guerrillas that they must surrender or the nurses will be killed, one for each day that they prolong their surrender.
+However, Colonel Sika learns of Colonel Carter’s plan to rescue the nurses, after a Chinese scout who was sent by Carter is captured by the Japanese and forced to divulge the British guerrilla’s plans.
+The scout, Li Wong, is sent back to Li Chu’s base camp to inform the guerrillas that they must surrender or the nurses will be killed.
+One slaughtered for each day they prolong their surrender.

 DLS Review: